FastLane-Labs/task-manager-contracts/README.md

   Schedule tasks using either native MON (by sending native value along with the call) or bonded shMONAD.

 - **Execution Isolation:**
   Each task is executed in a dedicated execution environment deployed via `CREATE2`.
-These environments will `DELEGATECALL` an `IMPLEMENTATION` smart contract supplied by the task creator.
+These environments will `DELEGATECALL` an `IMPLEMENTATION` smart contract with a predefined `CALLDATA` and gas limit.
+The `IMPLEMENTATION` address, the `CALLDATA` arguments, and the gas limit are all supplied by the task creator at the time of scheduling.
 Two example `IMPLEMENTATION` smart contracts are available in the repository:
   - **BasicTaskEnvironment:** For simple execution with pre-execution validation and logging.
   - **ReschedulingTaskEnvironment:** Extends basic functionality with automatic retry logic and rescheduling on failure.